Mats Hummels: Style of play

-Regarded as one of the best German defenders of all time, Hummels is a large, consistent, and physically strong player, known for his powerful tackling and strength in the air, as well as his positional sense, and his ability to read the game and intercept loose balls, which allowed him to compensate for his lack of pace.
-A technically gifted and tactically versatile centre-back, he was also capable of playing as a sweeper, or even as a defensive midfielder; his composure, elegance, ball playing ability, and confidence in possession led him to be compared to compatriot Franz Beckenbauer.
+Considered one of the greatest German defenders of all time, Hummels was a large, consistent, and physically strong player, known for his powerful tackling and strength in the air, as well as his positional sense, and his ability to read the game and intercept loose balls, which allowed him to compensate for his lack of pace.
+A technically gifted and tactically versatile centre-back, he was also capable of playing as a sweeper, or even as a defensive midfielder; his composure, elegance, ball playing ability, outside foot passes, and confidence in possession led him to be compared to compatriot Franz Beckenbauer.
 Hummels was capable of playing either in a back–three or a back–four defensive line-up.
 Beyond his qualities as a defender, Hummels also stood for his leadership, having captained Borussia Dortmund.
-Despite his ability, however, he struggled with injuries throughout his career.
+He was also known for his goal-scoring ability, scoring in 16 consecutive Bundesliga seasons, setting a Bundesliga record which only Olaf Thon, Michael Zorc, Holger Fach, Bernd Nickel and Willi Neuberger reached before.
+Despite his abilities, however, he struggled with injuries throughout his career, missing over 100 matches.